- See a full list of publications

 My work at Stratford has led to a growing interest in late medieval wall paintings and to collaboration with leading conservators Richard Lithgow and Mark Perry (Perry Lithgow partnership) who were awarded the S.P.A.B.
 Sir John Betjeman award for conservation at the Guild Chapel in 2018.
 Our work at Stratford is ongoing, as we seek funding for the conservation of the internationally-significant Dance of Death painting.

-I believe strongly in the cultural, societal and economic value of research in the arts and humanities which informs both my research and teaching and my new role as Co-Director for the University of York's Centre for the Study of Christianity and Culture.
-Much of my research is undertaken collaboratively with stakeholders and communities who want to understand and care for historic buildings and share this with the wider public.
+I believe strongly in the cultural, societal and economic value of research in the arts and humanities which informs both my research and teaching and my new role as Director for the University of York's Centre for the Study of Christianity and Culture.
+Much of my research is undertaken collaboratively with stakeholders and communities who want to understand and care for historic buildings and share this with the wider public, for example in our StreetLife project.
 I am always pleased to hear from, talk to and support communities, local history societies and amenity groups who care for historic buildings.

 Performing the Past (PI, Professor Dawn Hadley and Dr Vicky Crewe)